Pod Point

 Symptom

-Water or condensation visible inside the Pod Point charger cover or around the cable entry, possible intermittent faults
+Water or condensation is visible inside the Pod Point charger cover or around the cable entry, potentially causing intermittent faults.

 Water Ingress / IP Seal Failure